arielsalminen/vue-design-system/README.md

 ### `Templates`

-More instructions coming…
+Templates exist to document the layout and structure of a section or the entirety of an interface.
+Templates can consist of `Components`, `Elements` and `Tokens`.

 ## To-Do List

-- [ ] “How to use Templates” section
-- [ ] Automatic creation of Style Guide
+- [ ] Automatic creation of Style Guide Playground?
 - [ ] Automatic creation of Documentation
 - [ ] Better defaults?
 - [ ] Accessibility tests